I-like-PhysiX/Full_project/Backend/README.md

 # full_project backend

-## The backend as well as the database (including email authentication) is providid via Firebase.
+### The backend as well as the database (including email authentication) is provided via Firebase.